chrisworth75/groceries/README.md

-# groceries
+# About the Groceries App
-a command line java app for scraping a portion of the sainsbury's groceries website.
+This is a command line java app for scraping a portion of the sainsbury's groceries website, and calculating the total price of all the products listed, plus the VAT.

 # Installing dependencies